Key events of the 20th century: World at the beginning of the century

+1914 saw the completion of the Panama Canal.

-The Scramble for Africa continued in the 1900s and resulted in wars and genocide across the continent.
+The scramble for Africa continued in the 1900s and resulted in wars and genocide across the continent.
 The atrocities in the Congo Free State shocked the civilized world.

-From 1914 to 1918, the First World War, and its aftermath, caused major changes in the power balance of the world, destroying or transforming some of the most powerful empires.
+From 1914 to 1918 the First World War, and its aftermath, caused major changes in the power balance of the world, destroying or transforming some of the most powerful empires.